Last Updated on

 Searching Made Easy

 Scanning through 100,000 Gigs is made easy with our new search filters.
 When you are looking for Gigs, you can filter by pay and by type.
-This’ll help you plan your day and be as efficient as possible when you are Gigwalking.
+That’ll help you plan your day and be as efficient as possible when you are Gigwalking.

 The company is commissioning thousands of gigs across the country as it looks to implement the new feature, which will bring a kind of Google Streetview to the insides of restaurants and stores.